Valheim: Development

 Valheim is developed by Iron Gate Studio, a small Swedish game development studio formed during the game's production.
-Studio co-founders Richard Svensson and Henrik Tornqvist were both coworkers at a local game development company called Pieces Interactive.
-Before Valheim, Svensson had previously begun development on a simulation game called Tolroko in his spare time.
-However, this game was ultimately unreleased; according to Tornqvist, Svensson realized that it was "redundant to implement simulation systems for their own sake, rather than for the player".
+The studio co-founders Richard Svensson and Henrik Tornqvist were co-workers at a local game development company named Pieces Interactive.
+Before Valheim, Svensson had previously begun development on a simulation game called Tolroko in his spare time; however, this game was ultimately unreleased.
+According to Tornqvist, Svensson realized that it was "redundant to implement simulation systems for their own sake, rather than for the player".
 With his next game, Svensson wanted to make an open-world experience where its simulations improved the player's experience.

 Svensson began working on Valheim in 2017 under the working title of Fejd (Swedish for "feud").
 He ended up leaving Pieces Interactive in 2018 to work on Valheim full time, and convinced Tornqvist to join him later that year.
-The game was released into alpha in June 2018 and officially released into early access on 2 February 2021, with no full release date announced so far.
+The game was released into alpha in June 2018 and officially released into early access in February 2021.

 Continued support for the game is planned, and it involves the expansion of unfinished biomes, as well as improvements to fundamental game mechanics.
 Iron Gate Studio updated the game on 16 September 2021 with the "Hearth & Home" update.
 This update brought general improvements to the game and introduced new food, weapons, and build options.

+The game's original soundtrack was released 29 October 2021, by Iron Gate AB, to stream on Spotify and for purchase on Steam.

 In December 2022, Iron Gate released the "Mistlands" update for Valheim.
 The update added a new biome (the Mistlands), along with a large quantity of new content.
-This content included enemies, neutral NPCs, random events, items, food, building parts, the sixth main boss, crafting stations, weapons, and a few other miscellaneous features.
+This content included enemies, neutral non-player characters, random events, items, food, building parts, the sixth main boss, crafting stations, weapons, and a few other miscellaneous features.
 The update also saw the addition of a magic system (and four magic weapons to go with it).

-During the Xbox Games Showcase 2022 Extended on 14 June, it was announced that Valheim would be coming to Windows 10 via Microsoft Store in Q3 2022, and later in Q2 2023 to Xbox One and Xbox Series X/S consoles.
-These versions, developed by external studios Piktiv and Fishlabs, will support cross-platform play and launch directly into Xbox Game Pass.
-Meanwhile, Iron Gate Studio will focus on the "core Valheim experience and its next major update milestones".
-In February 2023, it was announced that the game would release on the consoles on 14 March 2023.
+During the Xbox Games Showcase 2022 Extended on 14 June, it was announced that Valheim would be coming to Windows 10 via the Microsoft Store in Q3 2022, and later in Q2 2023 to Xbox One and Xbox Series X/S consoles.
+These versions, developed by external studios Piktiv and Fishlabs, would support cross-platform play and launch directly into Xbox Game Pass.
+Meanwhile, Iron Gate Studio would focus on the "core Valheim experience and its next major update milestones".
+In February 2023 it was announced that the game would release in early access on the consoles on 14 March 2023.